The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Critical manifolds, Yang--Mills gradient flow lines, and Morse complexes

-Let $Y^+$ denote the vector space spanned by the maps $\V_{\ell}^+$, $\ell\in\mathbbm R^3$.
-As the space $Y^-$ (cf.~the previous section) it may be endowed with a norm, turning it into a separable Banach space isomorphic to the space $\ell^1$ of summable real sequences (cf.~\cite[Section 7.1]{Web} for details).
+Let $Y^+$ denote the real vector space spanned by the maps $\V_{\ell}^+$, $\ell\in\mathbbm N$.
+We endow it with a norm analogously to that of the space $Y^-$ (cf.~the previous section), turning it into a separable Banach space isomorphic to the space $\ell^1$ of absolutely summable real sequences (cf.~\cite[Section 7.1]{Web} for details).